nielsenjared/nielsenjared.github.io/content/blog/algorithm-longest-increasing-subsequence/index.md

 Before we exit this condition our loops, we check if `current` is greater than `result`.
 If so, we need to update `result` with the value stored in `current`.
 Finally, when our iterations are complete, we return `result`.

-Let's just use the first 8 values.
+Let's just use the first 8 values, `[1 4 1 5 9 2 6 5]`.
 The length of the longest increasing subsequence is 4.

 Table time!
 | i     | j     | current   | lengths                       | result    |